pottekkat/personal-website/content/posts/gateway-and-mesh.md

 Cloud platforms like [GCP](https://cloud.google.com/api-gateway), [AWS](https://aws.amazon.com/api-gateway/), and [Azure](https://learn.microsoft.com/en-us/azure/api-management/) also have their own proprietary API gateways.

-API gateways, Kubernetes gateways, and service meshes support canary deployments.
-It is a process of gradually rolling out a new software version to a small subset of users before making it generally available.
+API gateways, Kubernetes gateways, and service meshes support canary deployments—gradually rolling out a new software version to a small subset of users before making it generally available.

 The example below shows how to configure a canary deployment in Apache APISIX.

 {{< figure src="/images/gateway-and-mesh/canary-api-gateway.png#center" title="Canary deployments with an API gateway" link="/images/gateway-and-mesh/canary-api-gateway.png" target="_blank" class="align-center" >}}

-To achieve this, you can send a request to the APISIX Admin API with the following configuration:
+You can send a request to the [APISIX Admin API](https://apisix.apache.org/docs/apisix/admin-api/) with the following configuration:

 ```shell
 curl http://127.0.0.1:9180/apisix/admin/routes/1 \